lev-i/word-reference/README.md

-# dictionary
+# Dictionary
-A basic dictionary tool searching a JSON for an input
+Python program to take a JSON file and search that file for a given input.